n0kovo/awesome-password-cracking/README.md

 ## Conversion
 - [7z2hashcat](https://github.com/philsmd/7z2hashcat) - Extract information from password-protected .7z archives (and .sfx files) such that you can crack these "hashes" with hashcat.
-- [MacinHash](https://github.com/jmagers/MacinHash) - Convert MacOS plist password file to hash file for password crackers.
+- [MacinHash](https://github.com/jmagers/MacinHash) - Convert macOS plist password file to hash file for password crackers.
 - [NetNTLM-Hashcat](https://github.com/ins1gn1a/NetNTLM-Hashcat) - Converts John The Ripper/Cain format hashes (singular, or in bulk) to HashCat compatible hash format.
 - [Rubeus-to-Hashcat](https://github.com/PwnDexter/Rubeus-to-Hashcat) - Converts / formats Rubeus kerberoasting output into hashcat readable format.
 - [WINHELLO2hashcat](https://github.com/Banaanhangwagen/WINHELLO2hashcat) - With this tool one can extract the "hash" from a WINDOWS HELLO PIN.
 This hash can be cracked with Hashcat.